Tristar

 E2

-Vacuum shuts off within a few seconds of starting; red LED error indicator blinks twice repeatedly.
+Vacuum shuts off within a few seconds of starting; the red LED error indicator blinks twice repeatedly.

 Motor Overcurrent / Brushroll Jam Protection